 - Combine the clothespin and pompom for a makeshift “paint brush”

-- Paint the rounded side of the plate light blue
+- Paint the bottom of the plate light blue.

 - Allow the paint to dry before moving on to Step 4